-Introverts with auxiliary function in extraverted sensing live in the moment.
+Introverts with extraverted sensing as their auxiliary function live in the moment.
 They are all about the NOW.
 I have extraverted sensing as my 4th function, so it’s rather weak.
 Unlike ISFPs and ISTPs, I’m more forward-thinking and not very aware of what’s happening around me.
 They, on the other hand, are very adaptable and aware of the physical world.

 They are great with their five senses.

-Extraverted sensors are great with their five senses – touch, sight, smell, hearing and taste.
-They are good with details and great at making and producing things – either the arts or the mechanics, depending if you are ISFP or ISTP.
+Extraverted sensors are great with their five senses – touch, sight, smell, hearing, and taste.
+They are good with details and great at making and producing things – either the arts or the mechanics, depending on if you are ISFP or ISTP.
 My younger brother is an ISFP.
-We both appreciate music, but he’s way better at recalling the melody and the lyrics than me, and he always correct my mistakes!
+We both appreciate music, but he’s way better at recalling the melody and the lyrics than me, and he always corrects my mistakes!